turi-code/userguide/evaluation/classification.md

 correct and incorrect classifications for each class.
 Here is an example of how the confusion matrix can be computed.

-The confusion table is an SFrame consisting of three rows:
+The confusion table is an SFrame consisting of three columns:
 * **target_label**: The label of the ground truth.
 * **predicted_label**: The predicted label.
 * **count**: The number of times the `target_label` was predicted as the